ronivay/XenOrchestraInstallerUpdater/README.md

 # Appliance

 If you need to import an appliance directly to your host, you may use xo-appliance.sh script for this.
-It'll download a prebuilt image which has Xen Orchestra and XenOrchestraInstallerUpdater installed.
+It'll download a prebuilt Debian 10 image which has Xen Orchestra and XenOrchestraInstallerUpdater installed.

 Run on your Xenserver/XCP-ng host as root: